 Recognizing the importance of work and the need for post-secondary education to fill many of our nation’s job openings, the Gateway to Careers Act addresses the challenges nontraditional students face while pursuing postsecondary education and makes education more accessible to more students.
-Senator Maggie Hassan (D-NH) introduced the Gateway to Careers Act, S. 2407, in the U.S. Senate on February 8, 2018.
+Senator Maggie Hassan (D-New Hampshire) introduced the Gateway to Careers Act, and it was co-sponsored by Todd Young (R-Indiana), Tim Kaine (D-Virginia), and Cory Gardner (R-Colorado) on April 10, 2019.

 About 80 percent of today’s jobs require post-secondary education.
 Middle-skill jobs are defined as jobs that require more education than a high school diploma but less than a four-year college degree.
 Middle-skill jobs currently represent about 50 percent of the available jobs in the U.S. workforce.
 By 2024, middle skill jobs are expected to continue to represent the largest percentage (48 percent) of job openings.
 Unemployment rates in many states are at record lows, and more middle-skill jobs exist than middle-skilled workers to fill them.